Newton's law of universal gravitation: Bodies with spatial extent

 If the bodies in question have spatial extent (as opposed to being point masses), then the gravitational force between them is calculated by summing the contributions of the notional point masses that constitute the bodies.
 In the limit, as the component point masses become "infinitely small", this entails integrating the force (in vector form, see below) over the extents of the two bodies.

 In this way, it can be shown that an object with a spherically symmetric distribution of mass exerts the same gravitational attraction on external bodies as if all the object's mass were concentrated at a point at its center.
-(This is not generally true for non-spherically-symmetrical bodies.)
+(This is not generally true for bodies that are not spherically symmetrical.)

 For points inside a spherically symmetric distribution of matter, Newton's shell theorem can be used to find the gravitational force.
 The theorem tells us how different parts of the mass distribution affect the gravitational force measured at a point located a distance r0 from the center of the mass distribution: